-- (8) 'radioactive waste management facility' means any authorized facility or installation the primary purpose of which is radioactive waste management; - (9) 'reprocessing' means a process or operation, the purpose of which is to extract fissile and fertile materials from spent fuel for further use; - (9a) 'safety assessment' means the systematic process that is carried out throughout the design, the siting and operation of an authorised facility that is relevant to protection and safety.
+- (7) 'radioactive waste management' means all activities, that relate to handling, pretreatment, treatment, conditioning, storage, or disposal of radioactive waste, excluding off-site transportation; - (8) 'radioactive waste management facility' means any authorized facility or installation the primary purpose of which is radioactive waste management; - (9) 'reprocessing' means a process or operation, the purpose of which is to extract fissile and fertile materials from spent fuel for further use; - (9a) 'safety assessment' means the systematic process that is carried out throughout the design, the siting and operation of an authorized facility that is relevant to protection and safety.
 The safety assessment includes, but is not limited to, the formal safety analysis; - (9b) 'safety case' means a collection of arguments and evidence in support of the safety of a facility or activity.
 This will include the findings of a safety assessment;

-< This definition shall be revisited after the discussion on Art.
+<This definition shall be revisited after the discussion on Art.
 8>

-- (10) 'spent fuel' means nuclear fuel that has been irradiated in and permanently removed from a reactor core; - (11) 'spent fuel management' means all activities that relates to the handling, storage, reprocessing, or disposal of spent fuel, excluding off-site transportation; - (12) 'spent fuel management facility' means any authorised facility or installation the primary purpose of which is spent fuel management; - (13) 'storage' means the holding of spent fuel or of radioactive waste in an authorised facility with the intention of retrieval;

-(13a) storage facility' means any authorised facility or installation the primary purpose of which is radioactive waste storage;

-(14) 'institutional control' means control of a radioactive waste site by an authority or institution designed under the laws of a Member State.
-This control may be active (monitoring, surveillance, remedial work) or passive (land use control) and may be a factor in the design of a nuclear facility (e.g. near surface depository) the measures, mechanisms and provisions applied to ensure the control of the radioactive waste management facility according to the competent regulatory authority requirements.
+- (10) 'spent fuel' means nuclear fuel that has been irradiated in and permanently removed from a reactor core; - (11) 'spent fuel management' means all activities that relates to the handling, storage, reprocessing, or disposal of spent fuel, excluding off-site transportation; - (12) 'spent fuel management facility' means any authorized facility or installation the primary purpose of which is spent fuel management; - (13) 'storage' means the holding of spent fuel or of radioactive waste in an authorised facility with the intention of retrieval; - (13a) storage facility' means any authorised facility or installation the primary purpose of which is storage of radioactive waste storage and/or spent fuel; - (14) 'institutional control' means control of a radioactive waste site by an authority or institution designed under the laws of a Member State.
+This control may be active (monitoring, surveillance, remedial work) or passive (land use control) and may be a factor in the design of a nuclear facility (e.g. near surface depository)